nameless-and-blameless/TAG/reports/Katrina-Renee-Duvall.md

 ---

-[^1]: Katrina Duvall-Torain and Kennedy Torain in their last known photo at Connor's Steak and Seafood (identified by the menu in the accompanying photo of [[Patricia Ann Williams|] and Kennedy Torain).
+[^1]: Katrina Duvall-Torain and Kennedy Torain in their last known photo at Connor's Steak and Seafood (identified by the menu in the accompanying photo of [[Patricia Ann Williams|]] and Kennedy Torain).
 In the background are three known CIA operatives: Brian (last name unknown), Annie Jacobsen, and Michael Blackmon.

-[^2]: Upon closer inspection of Katrina's photo, viewers may notice the handwritten "East" on her chin.
+[^2]: Upon closer inspection of Katrina's photo, viewers may notice the handwritten "East" (for East Jessamine High School) on her chin.
 This note was apparently made by CIA investigators.
-This is a significant piece of information since Katrina grew up in the same house with Kelvin Eugene Williams yet went to a different high school.
+This is a significant piece of information since Katrina grew up in the same house with [[Kelvin Eugene Williams|]] yet went to a different high school.
 Kelvin's senior year was 1995.
 East Jessamine opened in 1996.

 [^3]: The CIA has used models and people resembling Katrina on several occasions at their masquerade Mount Calvary Missionary Baptist Church, Inc. since the attack on [[Mount Calvary Baptist Church|]] that left every worshiper in attendance dead.
 All other identified members of the church were hunted and killed also.